By Rick Tjia

 Rebecca Haw is a ballet dancer from South Wales who has had her share of challenges fighting her way to employment in the very difficult and very competitive world of ballet.

 But so what, you may say.
 We’ve heard that story before.
 Is this not the story of 99% of all the dancers in the ballet industry?
-Isn’t this story but one among a million others?
+Isn’t this story just one among a million others?

 It might be, if it weren’t for some remarkable things she’s done.
 Things that may change the outcome of some—maybe a lot—of those stories.

 A couple years into her first company job (with her director’s blessing), she was back on the audition track.
-Once again living the struggle of countless unsuccessful auditions, like before, just as she was nearing a personal ultimatum she ended up on a temporary contract with Semperoper Dresden.
+Once again living the struggle of countless unsuccessful auditions, like before, just as she was nearing a personal ultimatum, she ended up on a temporary contract with Semperoper Dresden.

 A Portrait of the Artist as a Young Brand